Updated November 21, 2022

 - Bad mattresses – not only are bad used mattresses uncomfortable, but they are also bad for your health; dust mites, mold, and bed bugs are all things you won’t be able to see clearly until your body pays the price.
 Avoid lumpy, smelly, or stained mattresses.

-- Old furniture with missing parts – if the furniture is rare or particularly old, it can also be hard to replace missing parts.
+- Old furniture with missing parts – if the furniture is from an estate stale, it could be rare or particularly old, which means it can also be hard to replace missing parts.